Samizo-AITL/aitl-controller-a-type/docs/true_robust_control/index.md

   Operational robustness as a first-class design concept

 - **B-Type**
-  Future extension toward reliability-first systems
+  Reliability-first extension with permissioned adaptation

 ---